-Joel Berg is a nationally recognized leader, and media spokesperson in the fields of domestic hunger, food insecurity, obesity, poverty, food-related economic development, national service, and volunteerism.
-He is executive director of the New York City Coalition Against Hunger and a Senior Fellow at the Center for American Progress.
+Joel Berg is a nationally recognized leader and media spokesman in the fields of domestic hunger, food security, obesity, poverty, food-related economic development, national service, and volunteerism.
+He is Executive Director of the New York City Coalition Against Hunger and a Senior Fellow at the Center for American Progress.
 He is also author of All You Can Eat: How Hungry Is America? , the definitive and most well-reviewed book on American hunger of the last decade.

 Berg is a dynamic and much-requested keynote speaker.
 He has delivered hundreds of speeches in more than 20 states, from Maine to Alaska.
 One audience member wrote, “Seeing Joel Berg speak in person is like watching the History Channel, C-Span, and Comedy Central all at once.”
 The Philadelphia Inquirer called him “the darling of hunger fighters everywhere.”

-Since 2001, Berg has led the New York City Coalition Against Hunger, which represents the more than 1,100 nonprofit soup kitchens and food pantries in New York City and the nearly 1.5 million low-income New Yorkers who live in households that cannot afford enough food.
-The Coalition works not only to meet these residents’ immediate food needs but also to enact innovative solutions to help society move “beyond the soup kitchen” to self-sufficiency.
-The Coalition recently launched pilot national service projects in 17 states from coast to coast, making the work of the organization national in scope.
+Since 2001, Berg has led the Coalition Against Hunger, which represents the more than 1,100 nonprofit soup kitchens and food pantries in New York City and the more than 1.5 million low-income New Yorkers who live in households that cannot afford enough food.
+The organization works not only to meet these residents’ immediate food needs but also to enact innovative solutions to help society move “beyond the soup kitchen” to ensure self-sufficiency for all Americans.
+The Coalition also manages national service projects in 31 states, from coast to coast, making its work national in scope.